 O The only reimbursement or compensation employees will receive for transportation purposes is for specific mileage reimbursement, unless designated in an employee contract.
 When a City vehicle is not available, a City employee who uses the employee's own vehicle for strictly a City purpose shall receive mileage reimbursement based on the current IRS reimbursement standard rate.
 If an employee uses the employee's own vehicle when a City vehicle is available, then the employee shall be reimbursed at a rate of 1⁄4 of IRS reimbursement standard rate.
 The employee must submit the reimbursement application within seven (7) days.
 Day, time, start location, end location, and calculation of total miles must be submitted with the application.
 The City Manager shall pre-approve this reimbursement method when feasible.
-An employee with a need to conduct City business, who does not have a designated City car, may sign out a City-owned car at the City Manager's office.
+An employee with a need to conduct City business, who does not have a designated City car, may sign out a City-owned car at the City Manager's officethrough the Outlook Public Folders.
+When using a city vehicle, upon return, ensure that there is at least a 1⁄2 tank of gas left in the car.
 The vehicle policy will be coordinated by the City Manager's office.